 Rating the risk of bias for domain 2

-Table 7 presents an overview of how the signalling questions should be answered and an overall judgement for domain 2 reached.
+Table 8 shows how the signalling questions should be answered and an overall judgement for domain 2 reached.

 Applicability

-The applicability question for this domain considers the extent to which the predictors in the model match the review question.
 Common reasons for concerns for the applicability in this domain are that definition, assessment or timing of predictors are not consistent with the review question.
-Predictors should be measured using methods potentially applicable to the daily practiceT that is addressed by the review as specialised measurement techniques may yield optimistic predictions for the targeted setting of the review.
+Predictors should be measured using methods potentially applicable to the daily setting (Table 5) that is addressed by the review.
+Primary studies that used specialised measurement techniques for predictors may yield optimistic predictions for the targeted setting of the review.
 For example, if a model should be used in a health setting with limited access to imaging, a study that developed a model including results of positron emission tomography (PET) might not be applicable, and so may be rated as high concern.

 As for domain 1, there can be a subtle distinction between risk of bias and applicability assessment in this domain.
 Consider the example of active lower digestive tract bleeding as a predictor for colorectal cancer presence considered in signalling question 2.1.
 Such bleeding could be assessed based on visible blood in the stool or using faecal occult blood testing.
 Reviewers might focus their review to include diagnostic models that used only the ‘visible assessment’ as a predictor of colorectal cancer.
 With a systematic review focus on using a ‘visible assessment’ test, a primary study using a faecal occult blood test would raise applicability concerns.

-Similarly, as for domain 1, in reviews that aim to estimate the average predictive performance of a single specific model, heterogeneity in the observed performance of that model across the development study and validation studies is expected due to differences in definition and measurement of the predictors.
-If different definitions or assessment methods are used, the risk increases that some validation studies will find different predictive performance than others and should be judged as a concern for applicability.
+Similarly, as for domain 1, in reviews that aim to estimate the average predictive performance of a specific model, heterogeneity in the observed performance of that model across the development study and validation studies is expected due to differences in definition and measurement of the predictors.
+If different definitions or assessment methods are used, some validation studies might find different predictive performance than others and should be judged as a concern for applicability.
 Sometimes researchers intentionally applied different definitions or measurement methods of predictors, for example using point of care rather than laboratory testing methods for certain blood values.
 Again, this might not be a problem if the explicit aim of the systematic review was to include all validations of a certain model, regardless of the definition and measurement method of the predictors in that model.

-The ability of systematic reviews to evaluate potential reasons for different model performance across validation studies, relies on clear and full reporting of primary studies descriptions of any differences in definition, timing and measurement as compared to the development study.(7, 8)

 Domain 3: Outcome

-This domain covers potential sources of bias and applicability concerns related to the definition and determination of the outcome predicted by the model under review.
-The ideal outcome determination procedure leads to error-free outcome classification in all study participants.
+This domain covers potential sources of bias and applicability concerns related to the definition and determination of the outcome.
+The ideal outcome determination would classify the outcome without error in all study participants.